Livestrong.com may earn compensation through affiliate links in this story. Learn more about our affiliate and product review process here.

 Practice your skateboarding skills with this balance board.

-Anyone looking to include a higher level of balance and coordination training in their workouts is sure to love the URBNFit, according to Yu.
+Anyone looking to include a higher level of balance and coordination training in their workouts is sure to love the URBNFit, Yu says.

 Thanks to its high-grip tape, this skateboard-style board provides a safe surface to practice the skills and body control needed for sports like surfing, snowboarding and (of course) skateboarding, she says.

-This balance board is totally kid-friendly and stylish enough to leave out in the playroom.
+This balance board is kid-friendly and stylish enough to leave out in the playroom.

-Ever watch your kids run around the backyard or playground?
-They're bound to fall down.
+You don't have to watch your kids run around the backyard or playground long to know they're bound to fall down.
 A lot.
 But building balance and stability from a young age can help prevent injury.
 And this wooden wobble board is a great way to do so, Yu says.

 "This is a fun, versatile option for postural and sensory development that I would definitely use with a pediatric patient," she says.
 After all, helping your kids build good posture at a young age has benefits for years to come.